fierg/ept-graph/README.md

 ### .env File config

 All Configuration of options can be handled via the .enf file in the projects root.
-In this case only the network id has to be provided:
+In this case only the network id has to be provided as argument.

-##### Example
+### Example
 ```shell
 java -jar target/ept-graph-1.0-SNAPSHOT-jar-with-dependencies.jar -env 0
 ```